 Here are a couple of options to include Fado in your itinerary.

-➤ This Live Fado & Alfama Tour will get you acquainted with the oldest neighborhood in town, the place where Fado was born, and a charming place to walk at night, and then take you to a Fado house, for an intimate and unforgettable experience. ➥ BOOK IT HERE
+▶️ This Alfama Tour and Live Fado with Traditional Dinner will get you acquainted with the oldest neighborhood in town, the place where Fado was born, and a charming place to walk at night, and then take you to a Fado house, for an intimate and unforgettable experience. ➥ BOOK IT HERE

-➤ Experience Fado in Chiado, a 50-minute show that will take you to the musical core of Portugal, featuring 2 singers and 2 guitarists, accompanied by images of the best places in Lisbon. ➥ BOOK IT HERE
+▶️ Experience Fado in Chiado Live Show, a 50-minute show that will take you to the musical core of Portugal, featuring 2 singers and 2 guitarists, accompanied by images of the best places in Lisbon. ➥ BOOK IT HERE

 Where to Stay in Lisbon